korningf/arch-ops/kube-ops.md

+# Kubernetes-Operations

-# Kubernetes in 10 steps
+## Kubernetes in 10 reasons

 ```text